rebelsky/csc207c/_labs/array-based-queues.md

 Preparation
 -----------

 a.
 Open the [reading on linear structures](../readings/linear-structures), the [reading on queues](../readings/queues), the [reading on priority queues](../readings/linear), and the [reading on wrapper classes](../readings/wrappers) in new tabs.

 b.
-If you haven't already done so, fork and clone the repo at <https://github.com/Grinnell-CSC207/linear-structures>.
+If you haven't already done so, fork and clone the repo at {{ page.repo }}.
 Make sure to use the SSH link for cloning.

 c.
-If you haven't already done so, update the `README.md` file.
+If you haven't already done so, update the `README.md` file and push the updated `README.md`.
+(You will likely need to add a new partner to the repo.)

 Exercises
 ---------